-12. Land adjoining Saredon Road
+12. Land at Pool House Road

-12.1 This chapter sets out a brief description of the site, followed by an assessment of the site, including against each of the Council's site selection criteria, as defined within the Housing Site Selection Topic Papers published in 2021 and 2022.
+12.1 This chapter sets out a brief description of the site, followed by an assessment of the site against each of the Council's site selection criteria, as defined within the Housing Site Selection Topic Paper 2024 and preceding site assessments in 2021 and 2022.